Debjanir Rannaghar

 Can I use any rice to cook Panta Bhaat?

 We prefer to use parboiled rice aka Shiddho Chaal instead of Basmati or another fragrant variety of rice.
 As termed as common people's food, normal rice needless to say the practical option to select.
 In addition. the fine variety would not help in the process of fermentation.
-Moreover, the fragrance is not something you need when the fermented rice is having its special aroma.
+Moreover, the fragrance is not something you need when fermented rice has its special aroma.

 %Panta Bhat and Ilish Mach Bhaja